luapower/ui0/ui.md

 ### The top layer

-All windows have a top layer in their `view` field.
+Windows have a top layer in their `view` field.
 Its size is kept in sync with the window's client area and it is configured to clear the window's bitmap on every repaint: